rhammond17/smartbrain-api/README.md

 git push heroku master
 ```

+### Environmental Variables

+These are set in Heroku:

+- API_KEY - Clarifai API key
+- DATABASE_URL - URL for postgres DB

 ## Local

 To run the server locally, you need to set the API_KEY environmental variable to your Clarifai API key.